Who was Maharishi Mahesh Yogi?

-Mahesh Prasad Varma was born in Jabalpur, in what is now the Indian state of Madhya Pradesh, on 12 January 1918 — though the date is disputed, with Maharishi-affiliated sources giving 1917 and various biographers preferring 1914 — into a Kayastha family that pushed him toward a scientific education rather than the renunciate path that would later define him.
-He took a physics degree at Allahabad University in 1942, worked briefly at a factory in Jabalpur, and in 1941 became a disciple of Swami Brahmānanda Saraswatī, the Śaṅkarāchārya of Jyotirmaṭh — the northern of the four maṭhas the eighth-century Ādi Śaṅkara had established to anchor the Daśanāmi monastic order.
-He remained in residence with Brahmānanda for twelve years, until the Śaṅkarāchārya's death in May 1953.
-Mahesh — initiated as Bāl Brahmacārī under his teacher's direction — withdrew into a two-year retreat in the Uttarkāśī area of the Himalayan foothills, and emerged in 1955 to begin teaching publicly in southern India under the name Transcendental Deep Meditation.
+Mahesh Prasad Varma was born in Jabalpur, in what is now the Indian state of Madhya Pradesh, on 12 January 1918, though the date is disputed: Maharishi-affiliated sources give 1917 and various biographers prefer 1914.
+His Kayastha family pushed him toward a scientific education rather than the renunciate path that would later define him.
+He took a physics degree at Allahabad University in 1942 and worked briefly at a factory in Jabalpur.
+In 1941 he became a disciple of Swami Brahmānanda Saraswatī, the Śaṅkarāchārya of Jyotirmaṭh, the northern of the four maṭhas the eighth-century Ādi Śaṅkara established to anchor the Daśanāmi monastic order.
+He stayed with Brahmānanda for twelve years, until the Śaṅkarāchārya's death in May 1953.
+Initiated as Bāl Brahmacārī under his teacher's direction, Mahesh then withdrew into a two-year retreat in the Uttarkāśī area of the Himalayan foothills.
+He emerged in 1955 to begin teaching publicly in southern India under the name Transcendental Deep Meditation.
 The renamed Transcendental Meditation movement opened to Western students with his first world tour in 1958.
-His monastic title — Maharishi, great seer — is honorific rather than canonical, and the Mahesh Yogi is a translation rather than a Sanskrit ordination name.
+His title Maharishi, great seer, is honorific rather than canonical, and Mahesh Yogi is a translation rather than a Sanskrit ordination name.

 The Beatles, the world tours, the machine

-The arc that turned the Maharishi from one of a dozen Indian teachers operating in the West in the 1960s into the most-photographed yogi of the decade is well-documented.
-In August 1967 the Beatles attended his lecture at the London Hilton; in February 1968 the four of them, with Mia Farrow, Donovan and Mike Love of the Beach Boys, joined him for what was intended as a three-month Teacher Training Course at his āśrama on the bank of the Ganges in Rishikesh.
-The course ran for ten weeks before John Lennon and George Harrison left under disputed circumstances.
-The press attention that followed — Time, Life, Newsweek, the BBC — made the Maharishi famous in a register no other Indian teacher of his era achieved, and seeded a generation's curiosity about Indian meditation.
-The organisational machine that grew up around the technique he taught — the Students International Meditation Society, the Spiritual Regeneration Movement, Maharishi International University in Fairfield, Iowa, the Maharishi Effect research programme, the Natural Law political party — is the largest single institutional structure any twentieth-century guru produced; by the early 2000s the organisation claimed approximately six million initiates worldwide.
-The current institutional head, Tony Nader — a Lebanese-American neuroscientist Maharishi designated as his successor in 2000 — operates the group from headquarters in Vlodrop, the Netherlands, where Maharishi himself withdrew in his final decade and died in February 2008.
+The arc that turned Maharishi from one of a dozen Indian teachers working in the West into the most-photographed yogi of the decade is well documented.
+In August 1967 the Beatles attended his lecture at the London Hilton.
+In February 1968 the four of them, with Mia Farrow, Donovan and Mike Love of the Beach Boys, joined him for what was meant as a three-month Teacher Training Course at his āśrama on the bank of the Ganges in Rishikesh.
+The course ran ten weeks before John Lennon and George Harrison left under disputed circumstances.
+The press attention that followed, in Time, Life, Newsweek and on the BBC, made Maharishi famous in a way no other Indian teacher of his era was, and seeded a generation's curiosity about Indian meditation.
+The organisation that grew up around the technique, the Students International Meditation Society, the Spiritual Regeneration Movement, Maharishi International University in Fairfield, Iowa, the Maharishi Effect research programme and the Natural Law political party, is the largest institutional structure any twentieth-century guru produced; by the early 2000s it claimed about six million initiates worldwide.
+The current institutional head, Tony Nader, a Lebanese-American neuroscientist Maharishi designated as his successor in 2000, runs the group from headquarters in Vlodrop, the Netherlands, where Maharishi withdrew in his final decade and died in February 2008.

 What the technique inherits

-Transcendental Meditation is, technically, a bīja-mantra-japa practice in the Advaita Vedānta renunciate-tradition lineage Maharishi was trained in: a silent mental repetition of a one-syllable Sanskrit bīja allowed to dissolve into the prior awareness that contains it, twenty minutes twice daily.
-The structural parallel with the jāpā practice the Yoga Sūtra commentators describe is exact; the corporate distinctiveness — the standardised seven-step initiation, the proprietary mantra-assignment table, the initiation fee currently around 980 USD in the United States — is Maharishi's own packaging, not a feature of the inherited technique.
-The Western reception of TM seeded most of what came next.
-Jon Kabat-Zinn's *MBSR*, the secularised hospital-acceptable meditation course Kabat-Zinn developed at UMass Medical from 1979, took the twice-daily structured architecture TM had already domesticated in the West and replaced the mantra with the breath.
-Thomas Keating's *Open Mind, Open Heart* documents the Catholic response — [centering prayer](lexicon:centering-prayer) was developed at St. Joseph's Abbey from 1974 partly because young Catholics were leaving the Church to learn TM, and Keating's method is structurally a Christian reframing of the same non-effortful return-to-a-sacred-word architecture.
-Tara Brach and Jack Kornfield's *Power of Awareness* descends from the same late-1960s Western reception of Indian contemplative practice via Theravāda *vipassanā* rather than via TM's Vedāntic lineage; the larger cultural opening it operates inside is Maharishi's.
-Paramahansa Yogananda's *Autobiography of a Yogi* is the parallel-era transmission that prepared the cultural ground TM grew into, and Sadhguru's *Inner Engineering* together with Kabat-Zinn's *Opening to Our Lives* supply the contemporary points of comparison for what disciplined inner technique looks like as a curriculum once Maharishi has done the work of domesticating it as a category.
+Transcendental Meditation is, technically, a bīja-mantra-japa practice in the Advaita Vedānta renunciate lineage Maharishi was trained in: a silent mental repetition of a one-syllable Sanskrit bīja, allowed to dissolve into the prior awareness that contains it, twenty minutes twice a day.
+The parallel with the jāpā practice the Yoga Sūtra commentators describe is exact.
+What is distinctively Maharishi's is the packaging, not the inherited technique: the standardised seven-step initiation, the proprietary mantra-assignment table, and the initiation fee, currently around 980 USD in the United States.
+The Western reception of TM seeded much of what came after.
+Jon Kabat-Zinn's MBSR, the secular hospital-acceptable course Kabat-Zinn developed at UMass Medical from 1979, took the twice-daily structure TM had already domesticated in the West and replaced the mantra with the breath.
+Thomas Keating's *Open Mind, Open Heart* documents the Catholic response: [centering prayer](lexicon:centering-prayer) was developed at St. Joseph's Abbey from 1974 partly because young Catholics were leaving the Church to learn TM, and Keating's method is structurally a Christian reframing of the same non-effortful return to a sacred word.
+Tara Brach and Jack Kornfield's Power of Awareness descends from the same late-1960s Western opening to Indian contemplative practice, though via Theravāda *vipassanā* rather than TM's Vedāntic lineage.
+Paramahansa Yogananda's *Autobiography of a Yogi* is the parallel-era transmission that prepared the cultural ground TM grew into, and Sadhguru's *Inner Engineering* with Kabat-Zinn's Opening to Our Lives supply contemporary points of comparison for what disciplined inner technique looks like as a curriculum, once Maharishi had done the work of making it a category.